 Met Eireann weather forecast for the coming days

-According to Met Eireann, it will continued to be unsettled n the weather front in the coming days with more wind and rain on the way.
+According to Met Eireann, we in for for more unsettled weather in the coming days with sunny spells and showers in the coming days followed by more prolonged spells of rain on the way later in the week.

-The national forecaster says that mist and fog patches will be slow to clear in some inland areas this morning (Wednesday).
-It will be cloudy with patchy rain and drizzle lingering in parts of the east and northeast, but elsewhere will be drier and brighter with a few sunny spells.
-However, outbreaks of rain will push into the southwest by evening.
-Light to moderate southeast breezes will freshen later and become strong and gusty along southwest coasts by evening.
-Top temperatures will generally be around 7 to 9 degrees, but a degree or two lower where fog lingers.
+Tuesday night will see some further well scattered showers early, but overall dry with long clear spells.
+However the showers will become heavy and frequent later in the west, and there will be some local frost under clearer skies.
+Cold, with lowest temperatures of 1 to 5 degrees.

-Breezy with outbreaks of rain, turning heavy and persistent across Connacht and Munster on Wednesday night, with the risk of spot flooding here.
-Lowest temperatures of 3 to 6 degrees Celsius, in a fresh and gusty southeast wind.
+According to Met Eireann, Wednesday will be cool and blustery with sunny spells and scattered rain and hail showers, prolonged at times across Atlantic counties with some heavy thundery bursts likely.
+Feeling cold, with highs of only 6 to 9 degrees, in fresh and gusty southwest winds, stronger near coasts.

 Leave your comment